iffn/NUMovementPlatformSyncModForVRChat/README.md

   - Set the station to mobile and use the VRChat sync

 ## Current bugs:
-- Interpolation between updates not smooth
+- Interpolation between updates not smooth (caused by VRChat, no workaround found so far)
+- The large VRChat menu cannot be opened while on a platform (VRChat limitation, added ability to disable the sync temprarily)
-- Entry and exit transition not smooth synced
+- Entry and exit transition not smooth synced (Test again)
-- Jumping is not smoothly synced
-- The remote player rotation is not leveled relative to the world